gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 ## A Brief Step Back - The Goal

 One key thing to remember, or learn, going forward: **A consistent shooter wheel must be running at a constant, defined _velocity_, prior to injecting a ball**.
 That's right - you need to keep your _rotational velocity (RPM)_ steady, if you want to make sure your launched ball always travels through a consistent arc.
-The reason for this is again based in physics - the _energy_ imparted to the ball controlls its arc, and energy imparted is related to the _velocity_ of the shooter wheel.
+The reason for this is again based in physics - the _energy_ imparted to the ball controls its arc, and energy imparted is related to the _velocity_ of the shooter wheel.

 Here's the key, if you haven't noticed yet - we have the ability to command the motor's _voltage_, not it's _speed_.
 The speed is dictated by a whole slew of additional physical parameters.
 Though we've built up this math model of how things are supposed to work, this isn't a perfect transform we can invert to get an answer of voltage->speed, as we shall soon see.